Call Us

 • Metric BMI Formula.
 Weight (kg) / Height (m)2

-With the metric system, the formula for BMI is weight in kilograms divided by height in meters squared (kg/m2).
-Since height commonly measured in centimeters, divide height in centimeters by 100 to obtain height in meters.
+With the metric system, the formula for BMI is weight in kilograms divided by Height in meters squared (kg/m2).
+Since Height is commonly measured in centimeters, divide Height in centimeters by 100 to obtain the measurement in meters.

 • Imperial BMI Formula.
 (Weight (lbs.) * 703) / Height (inches)2